PiotrRynio/fullstack-event-list-app/README.md

 1. Install Install Docker & Docker Compose.
 3. Clone this project locally.
 4. Run `docker-compose -f docker-compose.yml up` (it is running Docker script) in your bash/command line (in main folder).
+Make sure that ports 3000 and 5000 are free on your machine before.
-5. Go to `http://localhost:3000` in your browser.
+6. Go to `http://localhost:3000` in your browser.

 Running tests: